OrkunKunduzcu/FitnessProje/README.md

 * **Veritabanı:** PostgreSQL / Entity Framework Core (Code First)
 * **Frontend:** HTML5, CSS3, JavaScript, Bootstrap 5
-* **AI API:** Google Gemini AI a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a
+* **AI API:** Google Gemini AI